gmccreight/from-kinesis-to-druid/README.md

 completely reset the Vagrant box and re-install the Ubuntu packages needed to run the scripts listed below.

-#### Prerequisites

-This service presumes Druid is running somewhere, and that it can access the Zookeeper instance associated with that running version of Druid.
-For development purposes, you can run Druid (and Zookeeper) on your local Mac using the instructions referenced in the "On the Host OS" section.

-#### On the Host OS
+#### Running and testing the service

-Follow the instructions here
-http://druid.io/docs/0.9.2/tutorials/quickstart.html for running Zookeeper and Druid on your Mac.

-#### In the Service (VM for development instructions)

 In development this service runs in Vagrant, which very closely mirrors how it will run on production.

 Tranquility Server, which is the streaming data import mechanism that will run on this service, requires a connection to Zookeeper.
-Since Zookeeper will be running on the host OS, you will need to set up a reverse port forward to allow the VM to connect to Zookeeper on the host.
+To start that connection, after you do

-    vagrant ssh -- -R 2181:localhost:2181
+    vagrant ssh

-That will SSH you onto the development VM with the port-forward set up.
+you can run

+    cd /app; ./run-druid

+which will run zookeeper and druid.

 First, you will want to run the Tranquility server (note: the conf file is copied from the druid-0.9.2 conf-quickstart directory, which is available at